emacs-mirror/emacs/mps/manual/source/reference/index.rst

                                    mps_arena_class_t arena_class_vmnz,
                                    size_t size)

-    *size* is the total amount of virtual address space, in bytes, that the arena will reserve.
+    *size* is the total amount of virtual address space, in :term:`bytes <byte (1)>`, that the arena will reserve.
 The arena will not subsequently use any more address space: compare with :c:func:`mps_arena_class_vm`, which can grow.

     .. topics::